wdm0006/git-pandas/docs/source/index.rst

 Welcome to Git-Pandas Documentation
 ===================================

-Git-Pandas is a powerful Python library that transforms Git repository data into pandas DataFrames, making it easy to analyze and visualize your codebase's history, contributors, and development patterns.
+Git-Pandas is a Python library that transforms Git repository data into pandas DataFrames, making it easy to analyze your codebase's history and development patterns.
+Built on top of GitPython, it provides a simple interface for extracting insights from your Git repositories.

 .. image:: https://raw.githubusercontent.com/wdm0006/git-pandas/master/examples/img/githubblame.png
    :alt: Cumulative Blame Visualization